whitealpa/cs50ai/week6/attention/analysis.md

 # Analysis

-## Layer TODO, Head TODO
+## Layer 8, Head 8

-TODO
+This head pays most attention to the [MASK] and its adjective that come before it.

 Example Sentences:
-- TODO
+- I have brown [MASK].
-- TODO
+- I wear blue [MASK].

-## Layer TODO, Head TODO
+## Layer 8, Head 4

-TODO
+This head seems to learn the adverb whether it comes after the verb or at the end of the sentence.

 Example Sentences:
-- TODO
+- Life is [MASK] now.
-- TODO
+- Life is now [MASK].